August von Mackensen: Postwar

-Von Mackensen did not, however, blame Hitler personally but rather some his more radical subordinates, probably wished Hitler to be retained as Chancellor under the suggested Directorate, and continued to stand by the regime.
+Mackensen did not, however, blame Hitler personally but rather some of his more radical subordinates, probably wished Hitler to be retained as chancellor under the suggested directorate, and continued to stand by the regime.

-Occasionally mocked as the "Reich Centrepiece", Mackensen's ferocious soldier's visage and distinctive public profile in his black Life Hussars uniform was even recognised by the Hausser-Elastolin company, which produced a 7 cm figure of him in its line of Elastolin composition soldiers.
-His fame and familiar uniform gave rise to two separate Third Reich units adopting black dress with Totenkopf badges: the Panzerwaffe, which claimed the tradition of the Imperial Cavalry, and the Schutzstaffel.
+Occasionally mocked as the "Reich Centrepiece", Mackensen's ferocious soldier's visage and distinctive public profile in his black Life Hussars uniform was even recognised by the Hausser-Elastolin company, which produced a 7cm figure of him in its line of Elastolin composition soldiers.
+His fame and familiar uniform gave rise to two separate Third Reich units adopting black dress with Totenkopf badges: the Panzerwaffe, which claimed the tradition of the Imperial Cavalry, and the Schutzstaffel (SS).
 In October 1935, the government vested Mackensen with the demesne of Brüssow in Brandenburg in recognition of his merits.